-- Fiscal Deficit of the country. - Growth rate of the country.
+- Industrial Deficit of the country.

+- Fiscal Deficit of the country.

+- GDP and GNP of the country.

-- Foreign Exchange Reserves with the central bank
+- Foreign Exchange Reserves.

 - Inflation Rate of the Country.

 - Agricultural growth and production.

 - Different types of policies like EXIM Policy, Credit Policy of the country as well reforms undertaken in the yearly Budget.

-- Infrastructure development of the Country
+- Infrastructure of the Country